Skip to content

 • Click Save Changes

-9. In TeamWeb AI, go to your assistant’s Channels tab, click on Slack, paste the Bot Token and Signing Secret, and enable the channel
+10. Back in TeamWeb AI, paste the Bot Token and Signing Secret into the Slack channel form and enable the channel

 Slack users must have an account in TeamWeb AI with the same email address as their Slack profile.
 TeamWeb AI uses the Slack user’s email to match them to a TeamWeb AI user account.